This page was recently updated. What do you think about it? Let us know!.

 You will need:

-The Elasticsearch prerequisites:
+The Elasticsearch prerequisites.

-…or a self-managed Elasticsearch instance.
+• For self-managed Elasticsearch, you will need a self-managed Elasticsearch instance.

 The Elasticsearch index that you use must have a schema that is compatible with the schema of the documents that Unstructured produces for you.
 Unstructured cannot provide a schema that is guaranteed to work in all circumstances.
 This is because these schemas will vary based on your source files’ types; how you want Unstructured to partition, chunk, and generate embeddings; any custom post-processing code that you run; and other factors.